mjrotter4445/Pyber_Analysis/README.md

 5. The average fare per driver for each city type.
    - Average fares are also lower in Urban cities than in Rural cities.
 The average fare per driver is most economical at only $16.57 per driver
 6. The total fares for each week by city type.
+The results below represent the total Fares by City type and the Urban, Suburban, and Rural correlation between the average fares per week.
+   This data in the multi-line graph is from a period of time Jauary 2019 to May 2019.

  ![Multiple Line Chart Tot Fares by City Type](https://github.com/mjrotter4445/Pyber_Analysis/blob/main/Graphics/PyBer_fare_summary.png)